AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/tablewithmarkers.md

 ![Table Markers With different context](../images/table_markers_context_input.png)

 - In the above example, we've used the **eval** construct with ``Board`` tag.
-Here **$** indicates that the input json will be used as the context to evaluate this tag.
+Here **$** inside eval indicates that the input json will be used as the context to evaluate this tag.
 So, as mentioned in the input json, tag will be replaced by its value **CBSE**.

 - We've also used the **eval** construct with conditions.
-So both the conditions will be evaluated in the context of corresponding `School`.
+In the above examples, both the conditions indicated have `school` as context.
+So the conditional expressions will be evaluated in the context of corresponding `school`.

 ![Table Markers with different context output](../images/table_markers_context_output.png)